networkoptix/nx_open_integrations/docker/readme.md

 Note that the video storage location, if modified, needs to be short.
 Changing the name is fine but changing the path may result in no valid storage location.

+### Notes about storage ###
+Note that the media server still retains it's limitations regarding valid storage locations.
+Here is the current (as of May 28, 2020) list of valid filesystem types supported:
+* vfat
+* ecryptfs
+* fuseblk //NTFS
+* fuse
+* fusectl
+* xfs
+* ext3
+* ext2
+* ext4
+* exfat
+* rootfs
+* nfs
+* nfs4
+* nfsd
+* cifs
+* fuse.osxfs

+If you want to use a file system type from outside this list, know that it is use at your own risk and is not supported.
+We do however, have an option in advanced settings that can bypass our requirements.

+1. Sign into the web client (usuall localhost:7001).
+2. Go to /static/index.html#/advanced
+3. There should be a field with this label:
+    "Additional file system types to consider while deciding if a given partition is suitable to be a server storage"
+4. Input the file system name and click save at the bottom.

 ## Useful commands ##